What is a Forest School?

 6) It is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

-Mrs Wickens and Mrs Heathcote are our fully qualified Forest Schools leaders and continue to work hard to develop our Forest School area even more.
-We also share our fantastic resource with other schools such as our partner school, Bottesford Juniors and others.
+Mrs Heathcote is our fully qualified Forest School Leader.
+We are working hard to continue to develop our Forest School area even more.
 We hope you enjoy looking at our photos!

 Year 2 have been enjoying their time in the Forest school, learning lots of new skills and having lots of fun.